SrivathsanNayak/ethical-hacking-notes/CCNA/README.md

 * By enabling BPDU Guard, STP shuts down interfaces with PortFast which received BPDUs, instead of putting them in blocking state.

 * Root guard - feature that helps in enforcing position of root switch in network.

+## Other STP Modes

+* PVST (Per VLAN Spanning Tree):

+  * Cisco-proprietary, uses only ISL
+  * Used for topologies involving VLANs
+  * Can create different root switches for different VLANs
+  * Should not keep same root switch for multiple VLANs as the same interface will be blocked in both VLANs
+  * Adds VLAN number to BID of switch

+* RPVST (Rapid PVST):

+  * Cisco-proprietary, uses only ISL
+  * Creates one STP instance per VLAN

+* MSTP (Multiple STP):

+  * Open standard (IEEE 802.1q)
+  * Allows to create multiple separate spanning-tree instances
+  * Maps multiple VLANs to an instance
+  * Resource-saving due to grouping, compared to PVST+
+  * When MSTP region is connected to PVST+ topology, MST simulates PVST+ with a feature 'PVST simulation mechanism'

+* PVST+:

+  * Cisco-proprietary
+  * Improved version of PVST
+  * Supports both ISL and 802.1q
+  * Maps a VLAN for each spanning-tree instance

+* RPVST+:

+  * Cisco-proprietary
+  * Improved version of RPVST
+  * Supports both ISL and 802.1q
+  * Faster network convergence
+  * Like PVST+, every VLAN has single instance of spanning tree

 ## Task 1 - Router Configuration